paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 The gap: Teaching materials showed routine pharmacovigilance with Safety Plan referenced aspirationally.
 Neither teaching materials nor FOI/OAIC processes produced evidence (workplans, governance minutes, KPI tracking, integration records) demonstrating enhanced monitoring existed as a distinct framework—despite being a regulatory condition and expectation of provisional approval.
 ​

-## ANAO audit history and the pharmacovigilance gap

-The Australian National Audit Office (ANAO) has examined TGA several times since the mid‑1990s, with reports focused on prescription‑medicine evaluation, the regulation of non‑prescription and complementary medicines, manufacturer compliance and cost‑recovery arrangements.
-These audits have primarily assessed pre‑market evaluation, regulatory processes, enforcement and financial frameworks, rather than whether specific pharmacovigilance plans were implemented as designed or whether enhanced post‑market commitments were demonstrably delivered.

-In 2021–22, ANAO conducted a performance audit of the national COVID‑19 vaccine rollout (*COVID‑19 Vaccines: Vaccine Development and Procurement, and Vaccine Rollout*, Report No. 3 2021‑22).
-That audit examined rollout efficiency and coordination, vaccine procurement and distribution logistics, TGA’s role in expediting regulatory approval, and high‑level communication and implementation challenges.

-Crucially, that audit did **not** examine:

-- Whether TGA’s specific pharmacovigilance commitments in the February 2021 COVID‑19 Vaccine Safety Monitoring Plan were implemented as designed.
-- Whether “enhanced” monitoring, distinct from routine surveillance, actually operated in practice.
-- Whether provisional‑approval conditions were verified and documented before vaccines transitioned to full registration.
-- Whether TGA’s records and decision trails met international pharmacovigilance standards (e.g. ICH E2E, CIOMS) for traceable audit trails from signal detection to regulatory action.

-As a result, there is currently no independent assurance that the enhanced post‑market safety monitoring promised to Australians – and relied upon to justify provisional approval for 68 million doses – was ever implemented and documented to the standard expected of a national regulator.

-This citizen audit is intended to help fill that oversight gap by providing:

-- A structured, evidence‑based implementation assessment of the February 2021 Safety Monitoring Plan.
-- A clear mapping of documentation gaps around signal management, AusVaxSafety integration, provisional‑approval verification and governance.
-- A concrete evidentiary platform on which ANAO could scope and conduct a dedicated performance audit of TGA’s COVID‑19 vaccine pharmacovigilance system and its compliance with provisional‑approval conditions requiring enhanced post‑market safety monitoring.

-Taken together, the scale of provisional use (68 million doses), the absence of a demonstrable implementation trail, and the lack of any prior ANAO examination of these specific pharmacovigilance issues provide a strong public‑interest basis for ANAO to initiate a focused performance audit.

 ## Public Communications vs Policy Commitments